Jorge Martinez Castaneda

 I also have a heart for education.
 I’m motivated into pursuing an education vision that could be described as “emphatic and inclusive scientific education”.
 A vision that incorporates ways to getting to know and understand better our societal context and ourselves, our students and each other, to more effectively give students the long-lasting skills and values they need to cope with the challenges of modern society.
 I worked in the past as an educator in our faculty where I could gather insights into the current opportunities and challenges of our educational methods and programs.

 Apart from being an educator and a scientist I consider myself an idealist and feminist, dreaming and striving at making education and science accessible and inclusive for everyone.
-I'm affiliated with the faculty's D&I inclusion group (EDIT) and I'm member of the faculty's Work's Council (OdC).
+I'm member of the faculty's Diversity and Inclusion Team (EDIT) and I'm member of the faculty's Work's Council (OdC).

 Want to talk about any of these subjects?
 Do not hesitate in contacting me!